“I need a season ticket for her to go to grammar school,” the first mum said.

 My local paper does this too.
 ‘Grammar school boy performs CPR’ says the headline.
 A news story says, ‘grammar school pupil drugged and robbed.’
 Are we supposed to care more about the victim of a crime if we think she’s smart?

-The people who attend grammar schools are members of the ‘top 30%’ club and benefit from the status this confers.
+The people who attend grammar schools are members of the ‘top 30%’ club and they benefit from the status this confers.
 It’s a lot of weight for one short test to carry, but no one talks about that side of it.
 The members of this club get a nice label for their CV, go to universities, get great jobs, and many become councillors, MPs and policymakers.
 They gain the power to influence education, and what do they do?
 They know their world, they think, “We need more grammar schools.”

 But what about the people who don’t go to grammar schools?
 What about their schools?